EthanPeters96/FlavorWave/README.md

 Bootstrap Version 4.6 - The framework for the website.
 Code for the navigation bar, cards and form were used and modified.
 Additional CSS styling was also implemented in style.css.

-Google Dev Tools - To troubleshoot and test features, and solve issues with responsiveness and styling.
+Google Dev Tools - To troubleshoot and test features and solve issues with responsiveness and styling.

 Fontawesome - For icons.